Abstract fractional linear transformations

 Let $V = V(S)$ be the set $\Set{u-v}{u,v \in \gl(1,S)}$, the set of differences of units in $S$ (we could just as well have written $u+v$ of course, but then the {\it set of sums of units} is ambiguous).
 The condition that $S$ satisfies \gui {2} is equivalent to $S = V(S)$.

 We also (tentatively) define \gui 1: for all nonzero $a \in S$ \st $aS \neq S$, $aS \cap V \neq \brcs{0}$.
 A plausible but different alternative definition for \gui{1} would be that the ring is generated (as a ring) by its invertibles (that is, every element is a sum of invertibles); another alternative would be to not define \gui {1} at all.
 As an exercise, if $R$ is a commutative ring all of whose proper images are finite, and having an invertible of infinite order, then $R$ satisfies this version of \gui 1.
-(This will be proved later, Lemma \Atwf.)
+(This will be proved later in Appendix D, Lemma \Atwf, along with surprising negative results.)

 The motivations for studying \gui {k} come from the discussion of intersections of translates of $\gl (1,R)$ in section 1, and crucially, the results in Section 6, about simplicity of $\petwo$ requiring either $1$ in the stable range or \gui 3.
 Because of this, the emphasis here is on \gui 3.